Sausalito Marin City School District: History

 In 2011 Rob Rogers of the Marin Independent Journal said that the district continually had, of all of the Marin County school districts, the lowest test scores.
 That year the University of Southern California's Rossier School of Education named Willow Creek Academy one of the top charter schools in California.

 On Thursday January 21, 2014, the board voted to make the Marin City school a K-8 and to close Bayside, having its buildings be used by the Willow Creek charter school, which will use the Bayside campus to house three additional classrooms.
 The consolidation of Bayside into MLK will be in effect in the northern hemisphere fall of 2013.

 In 2014 the district community and administration stated that there is no will to merge with another school district since the community does not wish to lose local control.
 At the time the district planned on making some cuts to educational services due to costs, despite having $30,000 per student per year due to a tax loophole.

 In 2018 the office of the Attorney General of California had accused the Sausalito Marin City district of racially discriminating by keeping the two different schools open.
 The school board changed composition after elections in November 2018, and decided to reach an agreement with the Office of the Attorney General; three of the board members were viewed as being in favor of helping the Bayside MLK School.
 In August 2019 the State of California's courts ordered the Sausalito district to racially desegregate.
 In 2021 Willow Creek consolidated into the Martin Luther King School in Marin City.

 Itoco Garcia became the superintendent in 2019.
-He is in this capacity until the end of the calendar year of 2022.
+He was in this capacity until the end of the calendar year of 2022.